richardfan1126/richardfan1126.github.io/_posts/2023-12-26-a-playground-to-practice-differential-privacy-antigranular.markdown

 To access the TEE, we must add a magic function `%%ag` into the code block.
 The magic is that we can only use limited libraries and functions in those code blocks.

-For example, `pandas` is a popular Python library data engineers use to play with the data.
-But inside the TEE, we can only use its variant - `op_pandas`.

 ![The operation in the TEE is limited](/assets/images/2fe7b0c5-15d6-41ba-b145-de0405231427.png)

 Data engineers usually use the `head()` function to preview the data.
 But with `op_pandas`, this action is blocked.